 A. There is always controversy regarding this subject.
 For instance, our friends who are parents of children with autism HATE it when people refer to their children as "autistic."
 But people with diabetes tend not to care about being called diabetics.
 So it really depends on personal preference, I think.
 My husband doesn't mind being called a narcoleptic.
 In fact, when I got his input on the title of this blog, he said, "'Wife of A Man With Narcolepsy' just isn't as catchy."
 I do NOT think of my husband as only "a narcoleptic."
 He is my husband, my friend, my daughter's father... and he happens to have narcolepsy.
 But for the purposes of this blog - which is about his narcolepsy - I focus on that aspect of our lives.

 Q. Your blog seems so true to life.
-So could you please include some information about your sex life or your financial situation?
+So could you please include details about your sex life or your financial situation?